tauany15/memory-game/README.md

 * If the cards match, they stay revealed.
 * If not, they flip back after a short delay.
 * Try to match all pairs as fast as possible!
-* Use Pause to stop the timer and Restart to reset.
+* Beat your best time and moves!

 🖥️ Installation & Setup